Shoulder to the Wheel

 Greater Springfield Chamber of Commerce

 Not an obvious topic for me, but it was an honest day's work of the sort that freelancers must be prepared to take up.
 I don't recall who at the chamber commissioned me to do this project but I was grateful for the work.
-It was competently, apart from some amateurish copy editing.
+It was competently done, apart from some amateurish copy editing.
 As I did in those days I researched, wrote, designed, and produced the 36-page booklet.

 "It rests with [Springfield men] to determine whether Springfield shall remain a mere plodding, commonplace town or become one of the most busy hives of industry in the State.”
 That, anyway, was the opinion of J. C. Power, the author of the Springfield Annual for 1872.
 The Annual was published “for the purpose of disseminating.. .important information calculated to promote the interests of Springfield” by the Springfield Board of Trade.
 Formed in 1869, the Board of Trade functioned from the first as a “promoter of industry,” and its accomplishments during its brief existence show it to have been a most successful one.
 Backed by some of the most substantial men in the community—men like Samuel Rosenwald (who later helped found Sears & Roebuck), Jacob Bunn, Benjamin Ferguson, Clinton Conkling, and others—the group helped establish such pioneer firms as the Springfield Watch Company, the Alexander Corn Products factory, and the Springfield woolen mills.